 What is the meaning of RFQ, RFI, RFP, and RFT?
 Contract negotiation training graduates often ask us to explain four key terms that comprise the 'RFx' processes (i.e. RFI, RFQ, RFT, and RFP).
 These processes have grown in popularity in procurement and purchasing.
 This is especially so in large organizations with professional buyers, purchasing managers, procurement managers, and sourcing managers.
 The best negotiation training courses teach how to select and use each RFx

 Scientists and Bureaucrats - Orientation Issues

 Overview This case study involves attempts to set up a bilateral scientific research arrangement involving Chinese scientists and Australian government representatives based in the nation’s capital, Canberra.
 The discussions are ongoing.
 Three face-to-face meetings between Chinese and Australians have already been held, the first in the United States in 1999 and the subsequent two in Europe in 2001 and 2003.
 The setting, each time an international scientific conference

-This term refers to a distributive negotiation whereby one party’s gain is another party’s loss.
-Both parties are competing to get the most value from the negotiation.
-Also called the ‘fixed-pie’ scenario in that there is only a limited amount to be distributed.
-A term also used in ‘Game Theory’ and Economics.
-(Also known as Lose-Win Negotiation).
+Win-Lose refers to a distributive negotiation where one negotiator's gain the other negotiator’s loss.
+Both negotiators are typically competing to take away or claim the most value from their negotiation.
+Also called the ‘fixed-pie’ scenario, in that there is only a limited amount to be distributed.
+The term 'win-lose' was popularized by ‘game theory’.
+(The counter-side is known as Lose-Win Negotiation).

 Japanese Negotiation Silence